Arbiter09/OmniAssist-AI/docs/user-guide/end-users.md

 # End User Guide

 Welcome!
-This guide will help you use HelixDesk AI to resolve your IT issues quickly.
+This guide will help you use OmniAssist AI to resolve your IT issues quickly.

 ## How to Submit a Ticket

-1. **Open the HelixDesk AI Application**
+1. **Open the OmniAssist AI Application**
    - Navigate to the application URL provided by your IT department
    - You'll see a simple chat interface